hhvm/user-documentation/guides/hack/01-getting-started/05-input-and-output.md

 A standard API for input and output, known as "HSL IO", is included in the [Hack Standard Library (HSL)](the-standard-library).

-<p class="metaOnly">HSL IO should not yet be used in Meta's www; you want
+<p class="metaonly">HSL IO should not yet be used in Meta's www; you want
 the Facebook-specific `Filesystem` class instead.
 Post in the usual groups if you can't find a suitable alternative for HSL IO.</p>